Maxhajati/Electronics_Store_Sales_Analysis/README.md

 - 📦 **Product Details**: Information on available products, pricing, and categories
 - 🌍 **Territory Lookup**: Regional and city-level sales data

+This project analyzes sales data from an electronics store to identify key trends, customer behavior, and product performance.
+It includes data cleaning, exploratory data analysis (EDA), and visualization using Excel and Python.
+The project also features an interactive dashboard to showcase insights such as revenue trends, top-selling products, and regional sales distribution.
+This analysis demonstrates fundamental data analytics skills, including data manipulation, visualization, and business insights generation, making it suitable for portfolio presentation.

+## Data Analysis Stack
-To develop this **interactive** dashboard, I leveraged a series of powerful tools, ensuring seamless data processing, analysis, and visualization.
+To develop this **interactive** dashboard, a series of powerful tools is leveraged, ensuring seamless data processing, analysis, and visualization.
-## Tech Stack
 <p>
   <img src="https://img.shields.io/badge/Power%20BI-%23F2C811?style=for-the-badge&logo=power-bi&logoColor=black" />
   <img src="https://img.shields.io/badge/Microsoft%20Excel-217346?style=for-the-badge&logo=microsoft-excel&logoColor=white" />